capitalonline/cds-csi-driver/README.md

 A Container Storage Interface (CSI) Driver for CapitalOnline(aka.
 CDS) cloud.
 This CSI plugin allows you to use CDS storage with the kubernetes cluster hosted or managed by CDS.

-It currently supports CDS File Storage(NAS).
+It currently supports CDS File Storage(NAS) and CDS Object Storage Service(OSS).
-The support for the Block Storage and Object Storage will be added soon.
+The support for the Block Storage will be added soon.

 ## To deploy